AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_chatroom_android.md

 ChatRoom  chatRoom = ChatClient.getInstance().chatroomManager().createChatRoom(subject, description, welcomMessage, maxUserCount, members);

 // Only the chat room owner can call destroyChatRoom to disband the chat room.
-// Once the chat room is disbanded, all members of that chat room recieve the onChatRoomDestroyed callback and are immediately removed from the chat room.
+// Once the chat room is disbanded, all members of that chat room receive the onChatRoomDestroyed callback and are immediately removed from the chat room.
 ChatClient.getInstance().chatroomManager().destroyChatRoom(chatRoomId);
 ```